 Will we run out of water?

-Perhaps you’ve heard the news that much of Arizona experienced the driest winter on record in 2018 and wondered, "What does this mean to the Phoenix area?
+Maybe you've heard that much of Arizona has experienced dry winters in recent years.
+You may have wondered, "What does this mean for the Phoenix area long term?
 Will we run out of water?"

 The answer is no. We’re prepared.

-Valley citizens recognized early in the 20th century that periods of drought are a normal occurrence in the desert Southwest and that significant investments in infrastructure were necessary to ensure certainty of a reliable water supply.
+People in the Valley recognized early on in the 20th century that periods of drought were normal for the region.
+Over the years, Valley residents, SRP and partnering organizations have invested heavily in infrastructure to create a diverse and reliable water supply.

 - Water from in-state rivers and streams – SRP manages seven reservoirs that store water from the Salt and Verde rivers and the East Clear Creek watershed.
 Over half of the water supply in the Phoenix metro area comes from the SRP water system.

-- Colorado River water – The CAP delivers Colorado River water to the Phoenix metropolitan area.
-It constitutes the next largest supply of water.
+- Colorado River water – The CAP delivers Colorado River water to the Valley.
+This represents the area's second-largest water supply.

-- Groundwater – SRP operates an extensive water supply distribution system that includes 270 high-capacity groundwater wells.
-The cities also operate an extensive groundwater supply system.
+- Groundwater – Groundwater is water that's stored underground.
+SRP runs a vast groundwater delivery system that includes 270 high-capacity groundwater wells.
+Valley cities run large groundwater supply systems too.

 Underground, emergency reserves

-Since 1994, when underground water storage began in central Arizona, SRP and CAP, in partnership with the Arizona Water Banking Authority and municipalities, have stored over 3 million acre-feet of reclaimed water and Colorado River water.
-Stored water in underground aquifers is intended to serve as a reserve supply to be used during periods of water shortages or drought.
+Since 1994, when underground water storage began in central Arizona, SRP and CAP, in partnership with the Arizona Water Banking Authority and Valley cities, have stored over 3 million acre-feet of reclaimed water and Colorado River water.
+This water, which is stored underground in aquifers, serves as a backup supply during water shortages or periods of drought.

 Tough water laws

-The Phoenix metropolitan area sits in one of the state's Active Management Areas (AMAs).
-Water providers and users within the AMA are bound to water use requirements outlined in the 1980 Groundwater Management Act, which was designed to protect the availability of groundwater and reduce water use.
-Current laws require developers and municipalities to prove that a 100-year assured water supply is available for each development.
-The 1980 law also imposes water conservation requirements on all water users and incentivizes the use of renewable water.
-As a result, groundwater levels in some areas of metro Phoenix have risen since enactment — an almost unheard of phenomenon in the western United States.
+The Greater Phoenix area sits within an Active Management Area (AMA).
+Water providers and users within an AMA have to follow rules outlined in the 1980 Groundwater Management Act.
+The Act was designed to protect groundwater supplies and limit water use.
+By law, developers and cities have to prove that a 100-year assured water supply is available for each development.
+The Act also includes water conservation requirements and incentives for using renewable water.
+As a result, groundwater levels in some areas of Phoenix have risen – something almost unheard of in the western United States.